-- 6.5.3 The average surface temperature is calculated by averaging the individual readings of the surface thermocouples.
-If desired, measure the average by directly connecting the thermocouples in parallel, provided that the junctions are electrically isolated and the total electrical resistances are essentially equal. - 6.6 Thermocouples meeting the requirements of 5.5.1 shall be installed on elements of high axial heat conductance such as metallic jackets or accessible liners (specimens with such elements must be tested on a guarded-end apparatus) in order to measure axial temperature gradients needed to compute axial heat transfer.
+6.5.3 The average surface temperature is calculated by averaging the individual readings of the surface thermocouples.
+If desired, the average may be read directly by connecting the thermocouples in parallel, provided that the junctions are electrically isolated and the total electrical resistances are essentially equal.

+6.6 Thermocouples meeting the requirements of 5.5.1 shall be installed on elements of high axial heat conductance such as metallic jackets or accessible liners (specimens with such elements must be tested on a guarded-end apparatus) in order to measure axial temperature gradients needed to compute axial heat transfer.
 These thermocouples shall be installed at both top and bottom locations, and shall be located an equal distance of approximately 45 mm on each side of the gap between the test section and each guard.